NTPsec

 The short term change in a value.
 NTP measures Local Time Jitter, Refclock Jitter, and Server Jitter in seconds.
 Local Frequency Jitter is in ppm or ppb.

-Kurtosis, Kurt:
+kurtosis, Kurt:

-A normal distribution has a Kurtosis of three.
+The kurtosis of a random variable X is the fourth standardized moment and is a dimension-less ratio. ntpviz uses the Pearson's moment coefficient of kurtosis.
+A normal distribution has a kurtosis of three.
 NIST describes a kurtosis over three as "heavy tailed" and one under three as "light tailed".
-See [NIST1]

 ms, millisecond: